ahmetengin/ada.eventdirector.wow/README.md

 - **Main Broadcast Screen**: A central, multi-screen stage layout featuring an 8-panel LED video wall and two side screens that display AI-generated backdrops and videos, providing a visual anchor for the event.

+- **Live Social Feed & Sentiment Analysis**:
+  - **Real-time Feed**: Monitor a simulated live feed of social media posts about your event.
+  - **AI Sentiment Summary (`gemini-3-pro-preview`)**: With one click, get an AI-generated analysis of the audience's mood, key discussion points, and overall sentiment.

 - **AI-Powered Scripting**:
   - **Real-time Generation**: Create new script announcements on the fly with `gemini-2.5-flash-lite` for low-latency responses.
   - **Streaming Text**: Watch the AI write announcements word-by-word for a highly responsive feel.